skulpt/skulpt/source/basic.rst

    parameters and returns an integer.

-As an example, if we assume that ``q`` is a queue that has been created and is currently empty, then Table {qu:queueoperations} shows the results of a sequence of queue operations.
+As an example, if we assume that ``q`` is a queue that has been created and is currently empty, then :ref:`Table x <ququeueoperations>` shows the results of a sequence of queue operations.
 The queue contents are shown such that the front is on the right.
 4 was the first item enqueued so it is the first item returned by dequeue.

+.. _ququeueoperations:

 ============================ ======================== ==================
          **Queue Operation**       **Queue Contents**   **Return Value**